-Recent seasons have brought international engagements in Russia, South Korea, Mexico, Argentina, Colombia, and Puerto Rico, and expanded tours throughout the United States.
-The ensemble’s New York City presence has included concerts on the Café Series at The Metropolitan Museum of Art, at Columbia University’s Miller Theatre, for Schneider Concerts at The New School, and six concerts with GRAMMY Award-winning jazz vocalist Cécile McLorin Salvant for Jazz at Lincoln Center, for which the subsequent recording won the 2018 Grammy Award for Best Jazz Vocal Album.
-The Catalyst Quartet launched its New York concert series CQ@Howl in 2018.
+International engagements have brought them to Russia, South Korea, Mexico, Argentina, Colombia, and Puerto Rico.
+Residents of New York City, the ensemble has performed at The Metropolitan Museum of Art, City Center, Columbia University’s Miller Theatre, Schneider Concerts, and Lincoln Center including six concerts with Cécile McLorin Salvant.
+The subsequent recording won the 2018 Grammy Award for Best Jazz Vocal Album.
+Catalyst Quartet launched its own New York series CQ@Howl in 2018.

-The Catalyst Quartet’s recordings span the ensemble’s scope of interests and artistry.
-Its debut album, The Bach/Gould Project, features the quartet’s own collaborative arrangement of J.S.
-Bach’s monumental Goldberg Variations, the first ever 4-voiced version of the piece, paired with Glenn Gould’s rarely heard String Quartet Op.
-1. The ensemble can also be heard on Strum (Azica 2015), the solo debut album of composer Jessie Montgomery, who was a member violinist from 2012–2020; Bandaneon y cuerdas (Progressive Sounds 2017), tango-inspired music for string quartet and bandoneon by JP Jofre; and Dreams and Daggers (Mack Avenue Records 2017), a 2-CD Grammy-winning album with Cecile McLorin Salvant.
+Catalyst Quartet’s other recordings include: The Bach/Gould Project, featuring the Quartet’s arrangement of J.S.
+Bach’s Goldberg Variations paired with Glenn Gould’s String Quartet Opus 1; Strum, music of Jessie Montgomery; Bandoneon y cuerdas: tango-inspired music for string quartet and bandoneon by JP Jofre; and Dreams and Daggers with Cecile McLorin Salvant.

-The Catalyst Quartet combines a serious commitment to diversity and education with a passion for contemporary works.
-The ensemble serves as principal faculty at the Sphinx Performance Academy at The Cleveland Institute of Music and Curtis Institute of Music.
-The Catalyst Quartet’s ongoing residencies include interactive performance presentations and workshops with Native American student composers at the Grand Canyon Music Festival and the Sphinx Organization’s Overture program, which delivers access to music education in Detroit and Flint, Michigan.
-Past residencies have included concerts and masterclasses at The University Of Michigan, University Of Washington, Rice University, Houston’s Society for the Performing Arts, Cincinnati College-Conservatory of Music, The Virginia Arts Festival, and Pennsylvania State University, as well as internationally at the In Harmony Project in England, The University of South Africa, and The Teatro De Bellas Artes in Cali, Colombia.
-The ensemble’s residency in Havana, Cuba for the Cuban American Youth Orchestra in January 2019, was the first by an American string quartet since the revolution.
+Catalyst Quartet combines a serious commitment to diversity and education with a passion for contemporary works.
+They serve as principal faculty at the Sphinx Performance Academy at The Cleveland Institute of Music and Curtis Institute of Music.
+Past residencies have included concerts at the University of Michigan, University of Washington, Rice University, Houston’s Society for the Performing Arts, The Virginia Arts Festival, the In Harmony Project in England, The University of South Africa, and The Teatro De Bellas Artes in Cali, Colombia.
+Their residency in Havana, Cuba in January 2019, was the first by an American string quartet since the revolution.